dbushell/dbushell.com/src/data/blog/2010/2010-11-22-the-visual-hierarchy.md

 I realise I don't blog enough about website design!
 Should I be writing more?
 I'm rather pleased with this article and plan to turn it into a mini-series.

-I blog at [Design Heroes](http://designheroes.co.uk) daily with interesting bookmarks.
-It has a small following on [twitter](http://twitter.com/dsgnheroes) and RSS but I continue it as a personal reference most importantly.
-Perhaps I could be doing more there?
-Sometimes I have a lot to say, other times I don't.

 Anyway, hope some of you find my latest article useful!